VinceHPicton/obsidian-vault/AWS/CloudFront/Global accelerator.md

+A service which helps you improve global application availability, performance, and security.
+It **accelerates** user requests by sending them through the private AWS network.

 Whereas CloudFront serves cached content, global accelerator proxies client requests to your server via the internal AWS network, for improved global performance.

 Why it's faster is eg: a request is sent from Australia to your server in California, it must traverse the internet globally, making many hops between routers which adds latency and more packet failure potential.